komazwei/website/content/index.md

   image: /images/pages/home/features/revenues.png
 - name: financial-plans-feature
   title: Financial Plans
   description: Use our easy-to-use document editor to rapidly prepare financial plans required by creditors.
-Updates are just as easy and you you can securily share regular updates with your creditor with the click of a button.
+Updates are just as easy and you you can securely share regular updates with your creditor with the click of a button.
   image: /images/pages/home/features/financial-plan.png
 featurettes:
 - name: capture-asset-featurette